Juan Direction

-Juan Direction was a weekly, 30 minute documentary-style reality show that aired on TV5 in the Philippines.
-It aired every Sunday from 10:15pm to 10:45pm.

-The show's first season aired from June 23, 2014 to July 4, 2014.
+Juan Direction is a Philippine television reality show broadcast by TV5 and AksyonTV.
+It aired on TV5 every Saturday, later moved to Sunday from October 19, 2013 to 2014 and on AksyonTV every Monday from February 24 to April 7, 2014.
+The show's second season aired from June 23, 2014 to July 4, 2014, replacing Confessions of a Torpe and was replaced by Cool Guys, Hot Ramen.
 The third and final season aired from September 22, 2014 to October 3, 2014.

 History

 The original members of Juan Direction first formed the group in 2012 under the name "Island Media Asia" (IMA).
 They originally posted tutorial and documentary-style travel videos on Twitch.
 Their style was described as "vlogumentary", a mix of vlogging and documentary.

 Although they continued to make videos online after beginning the reality show, their main popularity was a result of the group's previous work on YouTube.
-While IMA had seven members and Juan Direction featured only five of the original members, the other two (Matthew Edwards and Keys Cosido) had a recurring role in the Juan Direction reality show.
+While IMA had seven members, Juan Direction featured only five of the original members.
+The other two (Matthew Edwards and Keys Cosido) had a recurring role in the show.